Updated: Jun 8

 Potential clients expect pricing to be on a website.

-One of the reasons I switched was I was just plain tired of manually emailing price lists to people.
-Who has time to constantly do that!
-I've discovered there's more to this, though.
-Having an open price guide available is a tool to help pre-qualify clients... and help clients pre-qualify you.
+Some say having an open price guide available is a tool to help pre-qualify clients... and help clients pre-qualify you.
 Its not a great experience getting into a phone conversation with a potential client only to start to hear that uncomfortable silence when things turn out not to be in their budget.
 It's awkward for clients-- and most aren't going to immediately say they can't afford it, they will just politely hang up and you won't hear from them again.
 Not only that, they probably spent a good deal of time admiring your galleries, and now their dreams have been crushed.

 In 2020, the photographer's integrity is at stake.

+It's tricky.
 People are pretty savvy.
 Information is everywhere, and if shoppers can't easily find information they want-- they will move on.
 You, as a shopper, understand that the absence of pricing is a ploy to get you to call in, and then the photographer is going to go into "hard sell" mode.
 Shoppers don't want a "used car" buying-type experience.